zdunseth/open-phytoliths-website/content/en/course/github/further-uses.md

 ---

 You will learn:
-* how to enable and edit Github pages (websites)
+* how to enable and edit Github pages (websites),
-* how to use link and use repositories with Github, including Zenodo and Open Science Framework
+* how to use link and use repositories with Github, including Zenodo and Open Science Framework,
-* how to use project boards for project management
+* how to use project boards for project management.

 <!--more-->